Sajingan Besar

-Sajingan Besar is a district located in Sambas Regency, West Kalimantan, Indonesia.
-Positioned in the northern part of Sambas Regency, The district is characterized by its diverse landscape, which includes tropical forests, rivers, and lowland areas.
+Sajingan Besar is an administrative district ([kecamatan) located in the northern part of Sambas Regency, part of West Kalimantan Province of Indonesia.
+The district is characterized by its diverse landscape, which includes tropical forests, rivers, and lowland areas.
 The district is bordered by Malaysia to the north, highlighting its strategic geographical location in Borneo.

 History

-Sajingan Besar was officially established on 17 July 1996, which was formed from 6 villages in three different districts (Santaban and Senatab from Teluk Keramat district, Kaliau and Sebunga from Sejangkung district, and Sungai Bening from Paloh district).
+Sajingan Besar was officially established on 17 July 1996, and was formed from five villages (desa) taken from three different districts (Santaban and Senatab villages in the centre from Teluk Keramat District, Kaliau and Sebunga villages in the south from Sejangkung District, and Sungai Bening village in the north from Paloh District).

 Geography

-Sajingan Besar is part of the Sambas Regency, which is one of the administrative regions in West Kalimantan.
+Sajingan Besar is part of the Sambas Regency, which is one of the administrative regencies in West Kalimantan (Provinsi Kalimantan Barat).
 The district's geographic location makes it significant due to its proximity to the international border.

 Administrative Structure

-The district is administratively divided into several administrative villages (desa), which are the basic units of local governance.
+The district is administratively divided into five administrative villages (desa), which are the basic units of local governance.
 Each village is managed by a headman who oversees local affairs and coordinates with the district administration.
 Sajingan Besar operates under the jurisdiction of the Sambas Regency government, which provides oversight and coordination of development activities within the district.